Dental Care for Seniors

 The out-of-pocket costs for major dental procedures can be significant.
 There may be affordable dental care for older adults, depending on your situation.
 Try these tips:

-- Comparison shop: If you need an expensive dental procedure, shop around.
-Costs may vary significantly between dentists in your area
+- Compare when you shop: If you need an expensive dental procedure, shop around.
+Costs may vary significantly between dentists in your area.

 - Consider buying a standalone dental plan: Standalone dental plans offer many options for coverage, possibly even to cover major dental care.
 Monthly premiums are often affordable.